amethyst/amethyst/README.md

 * [**Link to the examples (latest release)**][exr]
 * [**Link to the examples (master)**][exm]

+## Usage

+While the engine can be hard to use at times, we made a lot of [documentation][bkr] that will teach you everything you need to use Amethyst comfortably!

+If you don't understand a part of the documentation, please let us know.
+Join us on Discord or open an issue; we are always happy to help!

 [bkr]: https://www.amethyst.rs/book/latest/
 [bkm]: https://www.amethyst.rs/book/master/
 [exr]: https://github.com/amethyst/amethyst/tree/v0.9.0/examples
 [exm]: https://github.com/amethyst/amethyst/tree/master/examples

-## Usage

-While the engine can be hard to use at times, we made a lot of [documentation][bkr] that will teach you everything you need to use Amethyst comfortably!

-If you don't understand a part of the documentation, please let us know.
-Join us on Discord or open an issue, we are always happy to help!

 ## Getting started